mnit-rtmc/iris/docs/cameras.md

 direction or a device, such as [DMS] or [ramp meter].
 To associate a preset with a device, enable the preset, then select that preset on the **Location** tab of the device's properties form.

+If a stream is defined with a _view #_ that matches the _preset #_, that stream will be selected, instead of a typical PTZ preset.

 ## Camera Selector Tool